 “… the negative effect of indoor molds on children’s IQ was consistent and stable at each level of maternal education, which is a good proxy for maternal cognitive capacity.”

-However, this study should be considered in the context of two similar studies:
+However, this study should be considered in the context of three similar studies:

 Reponen, T., Seo, S. C., Grimsley, F., Lee, T., Crawford, C., & Grinshpun, S. A. (2007).
 Fungal fragments in moldy houses: a field study in homes in New Orleans and Southern Ohio.
 Atmospheric Environment, 41(37), 8140-8149.

 Previously, theoretical models of mould inhalation suggested that the number of airborne spores in even water-damaged buildings would not be enough to be harmful.
 Moreover, several studies “have shown that the concentrations of airborne fungal spores in mould problem buildings are not necessarily higher than in non-problem ones”.
 Admittedly, previous researchers also did not know what number of spores would be needed to cause harm, given people who were potentially exposed for long durations without ill effects, nor which moulds, other microorganisms or biotoxins might cause health problems.

 Prior lab testing had predicted that spore fragments (as opposed to whole spores) might also be relevant to human health effects.
 These studies recognised that:

 - fragments have more surface area to carry mycotoxins than whole spores;

 - total exposure might be 500x higher when spore fragments are included; and

 - the number of spores and fragments do not always correlate to each other.